darbinreyes/subparprogrammer/dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 The one theme is, the **general structure of correctness arguments** about programs.
 The underlying theme is how to keep the **arguments as clean and as simple as possible**. **One** of the ways of achieving the latter is to **separate our concerns** as best as we can.

----

-//

-My comment: **separate our concerns** = break a problem up into smaller, easier, sub-problems.

-//

----

 One of the first **separations of concerns** we will encounter is the separation between **total correctness** and **partial correctness**.
 More precisely between **partial correctness** and **termination**.